scalevector-io/artefact-mirror/README.md

 - 🛡️ **Security Scanning**: Automatically scans all mirrored container images for vulnerabilities with **Trivy** (non-blocking).
 - ✅ **Configuration Validation**: Validates all configuration files before any mirroring operations.
 - 🔄 **Automated Mirroring**: Weekly scheduled runs via GitHub Actions with dependency-based execution.
+- ⚡ **Intelligent Caching**: Docker layer caching and Trivy database caching for improved performance.
 - 📦 **Container Images**: Mirrors to GitHub Container Registry, with multi-platform support.
 - ⚙️ **Helm Charts**: Mirrors to GitHub Container Registry as OCI artifacts.
 - 📝 **Declarative Configuration**: All artifacts are defined in simple YAML files.
-- ⚡ **Error Isolation**: `fail-fast: false` ensures that the failure of a single artifact does not stop the entire workflow.
+- 🔧 **Error Isolation**: `fail-fast: false` ensures that the failure of a single artifact does not stop the entire workflow.

 ## How It Works